 Occupations and Workforce

-Porter is a blue-collar town, with 61.34% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Porter is generally considered to be a blue-collar town.
+63.89% of the Porter workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Porter is a town of construction workers and builders, production and manufacturing workers and sales and office workers.
-There are especially a lot of people living in Porter who work in office and administrative support (13.45%), management occupations (8.40%) and sales jobs (6.72%).
+There are especially a lot of people living in Porter who work in office and administrative support (12.04%), management occupations (7.41%) and sales jobs (5.56%).

 Setting & Lifestyle